Skip to main content

 Managing Client Relationships Across Borders

 This structure also makes it easier to align with client expectations.
-Calls can be scheduled during local business hours, emails can be handled within the response windows clients are accustomed to, and, when an in-person meeting is needed, many virtual office providers offer access to conference rooms that can be booked as required, sometimes even on short notice.
+Calls can be scheduled during local business hours, and emails handled within the response windows clients expect.
+When an in-person meeting is needed, many virtual office providers offer conference rooms on a per-booking basis.

 Your tax obligations depend on your residency and where your business is registered, not where you happen to be sitting.
 U.S. citizens are taxed on worldwide income, regardless of location.
 If you're bouncing between states, understanding nexus rules and multi-state filing requirements is crucial.